theDIG95/theDIG95.github.io/README.md

 # Personal Blog

-This is the source code for my personal blog hosted by [GitHub](https://pages.github.com/) pages.
+This is the source code for my personal [blog](https://thedig95.github.io/) hosted on [GitHub](https://pages.github.com/) pages.
-The link to the [blog](https://thedig95.github.io/)
+This blog is about programming and contains my projects and experiments.
 The theme is a modified version of [Prologue - Jekyll Theme](https://github.com/chrisbobbe/jekyll-theme-prologue)
 A few changes made to the original theme are